theogiraudet/Bookshelf/docs/modules/sidebar.md

 scoreboard objectives setdisplay sidebar my_guessing_game
 ```

-*Create and display a new sidebar with right-aligned text:*
+*Example: Create and display a new sidebar with right-aligned text:*

 ```mcfunction
 # Create a new sidebar